HarshithReddy01/frontend-SRMA-Liver/README.md

 **Medical Disclaimers**: Appropriate medical disclaimers are prominently displayed to ensure users understand the educational nature of the AI analysis and the importance of professional medical consultation.

+## Deployment and Infrastructure

+### Production Deployment

+**Backend Services**: The application backend is deployed on Amazon EC2 using Docker containers, ensuring consistent deployment across environments and easy scaling capabilities.
+The Docker setup includes all necessary dependencies and configurations for reliable operation.

+**Frontend Hosting**: The React frontend is deployed on GitHub Pages, providing fast global content delivery and seamless integration with our development workflow.
+The frontend communicates with the EC2-hosted backend services through secure API endpoints.

+**Domain and Access**: Users can access the application through the GitHub Pages URL, which provides a clean and professional interface while maintaining secure communication with the backend services.

+### Development and CI/CD

+**Version Control**: All code is managed through Git with GitHub as the primary repository, enabling collaborative development and version tracking.

+**Automated Deployment**: The deployment process is automated to ensure consistent updates and minimal downtime during releases.

 ## Team and Development

 ### Our Expert Team